 - The skin sensor – additionally, once the device has been activated you have to press your skin against a specially designed skin sensor so that the device can assess whether your skin tone is safe for use.

-(This can actually be bypassed as all they give you after activation is a special method for turning the device on for the first time, but we won’t post it here as we believe you should be as careful as possible – these are lasers after all!)
+(This system actually can be bypassed, but we won’t post those details here as we believe you should be as careful as possible.
+These are lasers after all!)

 Skin Tone Sensor